Ryan Horvath

-Ryan Matthew Horvath (born August 4, 1983) is a former American football punter.
+Ryan Matthew Horvath (born August 4, 1983) is an American former football punter.
 He was signed by the Sentinels as a street free agent in 2009.
 He played college football at Drake.

 Early years

 Horvath attended Blue Valley North High School in Overland Park, Kansas, and was a letterman in football, soccer, and golf.
 Horvath earned first-team Kansas Class 6A all-state honors as junior in 2000.
 He was a two-time first-team Eastern Kansas League and All-Sun County performer as junior and senior.
 Horvath owns school records for career PATs (70), career field goals (11), career punts (103), single-game field goals (three) and longest field goal (46 yards).